The Art of Computer Programming: Critical response

-Knuth was awarded the 1974 Turing Award "for his major contributions to the analysis of algorithms […], and in particular for his contributions to the 'art of computer programming' through his well-known books in a continuous series by this title."
+Knuth was awarded the 1974 Turing Award by the Association for Computing Machinery "for his major contributions to the analysis of algorithms […], and in particular for his contributions to the 'art of computer programming' through his well-known books in a continuous series by this title."
+Knuth was awarded the 1986 Leroy P. Steele Prize by the American Mathematical Society "for his expository work, The Art of Computer Programming, 3 Volumes (1st Edition 1968, 2nd Edition 1973)."
 American Scientist has included this work among "100 or so Books that shaped a Century of Science", referring to the twentieth century.
 Covers of the third edition of Volume 1 quote Bill Gates as saying, "If you think you're a really good programmer… read (Knuth's) Art of Computer Programming… You should definitely send me a résumé if you can read the whole thing."
 The New York Times referred to it as "the profession's defining treatise".